We warmly welcome new students to

 Throughout the classes, your teacher will guide you with detailed attention.
 This considered introduction will set you up perfectly for a lifetime of practice in Iyengar Yoga.

-If you want to attend more than one time per week sign up to a 3-month membership contract.
+If you want to attend more than one time per week see below to sign up to a 3-month membership contract.
 Fortnightly payments and two weeks free classes included.

 10-week beginners Yoga Course $180

 1 in-studio class per week.
-There are 7 Beginners Iyengar yoga classes each week.
+There are 5 Beginners Iyengar yoga classes each week in Term 3.

 Sign up for any Beginner’s 3 Month Membership and receive 2 weeks for free*!